SofiaDrobysheva/SofiaDrobysheva.github.io/content/authors/admin/_index.md

 ## About Me

 Sofia Drobysheva works as a Data Scientist at Single Cell Discoveries.
-She enjoys analyzing data, writing Nextflow pipelines, creating plots with ggplot2 and automating repetative tasks, while listing to Daniel Avery and Autechre.
+She enjoys analyzing data, writing Nextflow pipelines, creating plots with ggplot2 and automating repetative tasks, while listning to Daniel Avery and Autechre in the background.